 The Irish Grand National ~ Chasing a Dream:

 This unique chronicle captures the essence of the Irish Grand National, run at Fairyhouse, telling the story of one of Ireland’s best loved traditions since 1870 and it's set against relevant historical events.
 It’s told with passion, emotion and humour by those most associated with the country’s richest National Hunt race, including generations of racing families such as Carberry, Dreaper, Hughes, Moore, Mullins, Taaffe, Walsh and Woods.
 Other contributors who share their personal accounts include Richard Dunwoody, David Elsworth, Ann Ferris (first lady rider), Mouse Morris and Jenny Pitman (first lady trainer).
 The programme features many outstanding steeplechasers, along with those who have taken their place in Sports Folklore, like Arkle, Desert Orchid and Brown Lad among others.
 The documentary also explores the origin of steeplechasing when two gentlemen challenged each other to a race over a distance of four and a half miles between the church steeples of Buttevant and Doneraile, Cork, Ireland, in 1752.

-On sale on DVD and its also available in NTSC format for America and Canada
+On sale on DVD and its also available in NTSC format for America and Canada.